conways-glider/dotfiles/README.md

 # dotfiles

-## A collection of Configuration Files
+## A collection of Configuration Files, Scripts, and Other Things

-### TODO

-- Add neovim
-- Add kubectx
-- Add alacritty config